Summer Study Abroad

 Summer study abroad programs provide an opportunity to develop language skills in preparation for a semester abroad, or to have an abroad experience when an entire semester abroad is not possible due to competing academic, extracurricular, or personal interests.

-While the Off-Campus Study Office focuses on academic-year programs, we often advise students on summer options.
+While the Center for Global Education focuses on academic-year programs, we often advise students on summer options.
 Students should consult the online directory of summer programs below.
 Once students have developed a “short list” of potential summer programs, they should discuss the options either with Dean Gallant or Mr. Das.